 Ten years ago, less than half of Lower Mainland Grades 4 and 7 kids were enrolled in structured after-school activities.
 Now, according to the Director of the Human Early Learning Partnership, and thanks to the ongoing support of United Way and donors like you, this number has increased to 85%.

-School’s Out runs programs in the Lower Mainland and Fraser Valley, Central and Northern Vancouver Island and launches Fall 2022 in the Southern Interior and Thompson Nicola and Cariboo regions.
+School’s Out runs programs in the Lower Mainland and Fraser Valley, Central and Northern Vancouver Island, the Southern Interior and Thompson Nicola and Cariboo regions.

 Breaking down barriers